irmen/prog8/docs/source/libraries.rst

 - drawing text inside the bitmap
 - can draw using a stipple pattern (alternate black/white pixels)

-Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/monogfx.p8>`_ to see what's in there.
+Read the `monogfx source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/monogfx.p8>`_ to see what's in there.